yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 ## Strategies to select hyperparameters

-Most of the times, ML practionners will use cross-validation evaluation to select hyperparameters.
+Often, ML practionners will use cross-validation evaluation to select hyperparameters.
 So what is this technique?

 ### Cross-validation